RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-Add days to a date.
+Add a certain amount of days to a date.

-- `date`: The date to add days to.
+- `date`: The date to add the days to.
 - `days`: The number of days to add.

 ```ts